gajus/create-index/README.md

 ### Gulp

-Since gulp can ran arbitrary JavaScript code, there is no need for a separate plugin.
+Since [Gulp](http://gulpjs.com/) can ran arbitrary JavaScript code, there is no need for a separate plugin.
 See [Using `create-index` Programmatically](#using-create-index-programmatically).

 ```js
 import {